onat-dalmaz/deep_recon_noise/README.md

 ## 📄 License

-This project is licensed under the Apache License 2.0 - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+**Important Patent Notice:** This software is subject to one or more pending patent applications.
+Patent rights are NOT granted under the MIT License.
+Use of this software may require a separate patent license.
+See [PATENT_NOTICE](PATENT_NOTICE) for more information.

 ---